janaom/de-exercise/README.md

  ### 🏗️ Infrastructure

 I'm using Terraform to create a GCS bucket, a VM instance, and a BigQuery dataset with tables.
 Terraform can also handle file uploads to the bucket, but it's more efficient for smaller files.
-Terraform files 'main.tf' and 'variables.tf' are added under the terraform directory.
+Terraform files `main.tf` and `variables.tf` are added under the [terraform](https://github.com/janaom/de-exercise/tree/main/terraform) directory.

  ### ⚙️ Automating Data Pipelines with Airflow